-Deferred consideration due in more than one year reflects the present value of amounts payable in respect of the Alamy acquisition payable in February 2021.
+Deferred consideration reflects the present value of amounts payable in respect of the Alamy acquisition which were paid in February 2022.
+Deferred consideration of £4.5m was paid in February 2021.

 Amounts owed to subsidiary undertakings are unsecured, interest free and have no fixed repayment date.